Enter your email and password to access secured content, members only resources and discount prices.

 ‘Associated work’ includes installing swimming pools, spas, pergolas, carports, garages, sheds, fencing, retaining walls, paving, driveways, landscaping and other similar types of work.

-As such, a claim for a progress payment cannot be made before the works for the relevant stage have been completed, and the amount of such progress payments must relate to the works completed for that stage.
+As such, a claim for a progress payment cannot be made before the works for the relevant stage have been completed.

 Beyond these requirements, builders and contractors should be guided by commercial and business factors in determining how to structure their progress payments.